* Lead sinks to lowest since early September

 * CHILE COPPER: Most of Chile's copper miners said they had maintained their operations on Tuesday, albeit with some delays and sporadic unrest, amid calls for a general strike and a fresh day of social protests.

-* ALUMINIUM DEMAND: China's aluminium consumption is seen falling for the first time in 30 years this year as domestic demand and exports decline, research house Antaike said.
+* ALUMINIUM DEMAND: China's aluminum consumption is seen falling for the first time in 30 years this year as domestic demand and exports decline, research house Antaike said.

-* For the top stories in metals and other news, click or (Reporting by Eric Onstad; Editing by Dale Hudson)
+* For the top stories in metals and other news, click or (Reporting by Eric Onstad; Editing by Dale Hudson and David Evans)